Trent-Farley/OTDev/Team_Documents/Milestones/Milestone2/Project_IdeasV2/InterestFinder.md

 The approach to my idea is to incorporate similar algorithms and applications that rely on keywords and user information and cross references the same words among other users.
-This idea would include  club data similar to what is on WOU’s Engage but would be a more user friendly application that focuses on individual interests rather than organizations.There are other applications that may function similarly, but this idea is unique in that it builds upon the Engage system[a] in a different way and will be primarily used by WOU students.
+This idea would include  club data similar to what is on WOU’s Engage but would be a more user friendly application that focuses on individual interests rather than organizations.There are other applications that may function similarly, but this idea is unique in that it builds upon the Engage system in a different way and will be primarily used by WOU students.